The six Ports of Christmas

 Barbara Drew MW breaks down the different styles of Port, from well-known ruby and tawny styles to lesser-known white and pink styles.
 It may inspire you to explore a different kind of Port this Christmas.

 Whilst steeped in ritual, Port is both an accessible drink, and, in my view, one of the best value wines in the world, with top vintage Ports costing a couple of hundred pounds.
-There is truly a Port out there for everyone and, contrary to popular belief, there is no need for it to lead to a horrendous hangover.
-A small glass of one of the below will add a huge amount of flavour to your occasion – even if that occasion is simply “I need a drink…”
+There is truly a Port out there for everyone and, contrary to popular belief, it is remarkably versatile.
+A small glass of one of the below will add a huge amount of flavour to your Christmas celebrations.

 Whilst there are further variations on the below, these main six categories will help to narrow down the most appropriate Ports for you for the winter months, and, with luck, guide you to some new favourites.

-Oft-overlooked, this relatively rare wine (making up just a fraction of overall Port production) is a gem.
+Oft-overlooked, this relatively rare wine (making up just a fraction of overall production in the Douro) is a gem.
 Made from a blend of native, and generally very aromatic, grapes such as Gouveio, Viosinho and Malvasia, it is often floral with a slightly nutty note.
 Whilst aged examples do exist, white Port is best drunk young and fresh, ideally with a splash of tonic and a slice of lemon.
 The perfect apéritif, particularly when paired with some salted almonds.

 Explore our selection of Christmas Port here.